2021-2022 Trócaire Annual ReportLearn More

 As a proud deputy leader of Konta Bana village, Marampa chiefdom in Port Loko District, north western Sierra Leone, and Aminata became the first woman ever to get elected to an influential role on 10th February 2020.
 Traditionally women in Sierra Leone do not enjoy equal rights, but Aminata’s new position means she can motivate more women to step up into leadership roles.

-Aminata, a married mother of four, is one of 25 women who form a women’s farmer group in Konta Bana known as Tamareneh Women Farmer’s Association, Community Based Organisation (CBO).
+Aminata, a married mother of four, is one of 25 women who form a women’s farmer group in Konta Bana known as Tamareneh Women Farmer’s Association.
 It was established through the Civil Society Organisations and Local Authorities (CSOs-LAs) Thematic Programme of the European Development Fund (‘EDF’) aimed at supporting rural women and empowering them to influence local government and agricultural development processes.
 Aminata was selected as the group’s candidate ahead of the last election, and she won by a landslide.

 On the campaign trail, Aminata and her supporters raised awareness of and contested the negative perceptions of women in power, highlighting the struggles women face in day-to-day life.
 This enabled her to strengthen her campaign for more female voices in politics.